rogithsaravanank/Prepping/Prepping/notes/Questions.md

 1. **Singleton Scope:**
    - **Default scope:** One instance per Spring application context.
    - Suitable for stateless services and configuration beans.
+   - Same hashcodes for the objects if the scope is singleton.
    - **Example:** `@Service`, `@Repository`, `@Component` beans.

 2. **Prototype Scope:**